ArthurDanjou/artsite/content/hobbies.md

 ::card{title="Motorsports Strategy" icon="i-ph-flag-checkered-duotone"}
 **Formula 1 Enthusiast**
-F1 is a sport decided in milliseconds, where every call — tyres, fuel, weather, pit timing — balances human instinct against live :hover-text{text="telemetry data" hover="Tyre degradation, fuel load, weather"}.
+F1 is a sport decided in milliseconds, where every call, from tyres and fuel to weather and pit timing, balances human instinct against live :hover-text{text="telemetry data" hover="Tyre degradation, fuel load, weather"}.
 I follow the engineering as much as the racing.
 * **What I love:** the constant interplay between data and intuition.
 ::

 ::card{title="Competitive Sports" icon="i-ph-trophy-duotone"}
 **Rugby & Volleyball**
 I played rugby for years, captaining my school team along the way.
-Leadership, I learned, is not about giving orders — it is about keeping a team cohesive under pressure.
+Leadership, I learned, is not about giving orders.
+It is about keeping a team cohesive under pressure.
 Collective effort beats individual brilliance, every time.
 * **Takeaway:** resilience is a team sport.
 ::